Beginning of Northeastern School District

 Old Grade School in Strinestown was taken down.

-Mount Wolf Grade School sits empty.
+1915 Mount Wolf Grade School had many uses but now sits empty.
+See it's history.

-Last class in Manchester Grade School.
+A class from Manchester Grade School.

-Now a parking lot for fire house & church.
+See below painting below.
+It is now a parking lot for fire house & church.